iumiCash/terminal-api/docs/cash_in/cheque_generation.md

 !!!
 Tip
-    For more information about request see [cash in transaction](/transactions/cash_in/).
+    For more information about request see [cash in transaction].

 ### Examples